edbltn/voter-power/README.md

                    country.official_scorer)
 ```

 Now, all that remains to be done is to simulate different elections and use that to estimate how often the Obamacare vote would come down to just one vote in either chamber.
-In the past, polling has been known to exhibit a national bias toward one party or the other of up to 2\%, so I am including an election bias for each election cycle.
+In the past, polling has been known to exhibit a national bias of up to 2\% toward one party or the other, so I am including a bias factor for each election cycle.

 ```python